duderstadt-lab/mars-docs/tutorials/Scripting/advanced-groovy-scripting.md

 This plot shows clearly that there is quite some spread in the distance travelled in the y direction by the molecules.
 This difference is especially pronounced in the 'Active'-tagged molecule category.
 The non-tagged category (shown in red) has one outlier with a large dist_y but apart from that data point is evenly spread around a lower dist_y value.

 To find out if the dist_y of both categories is significantly different the standard deviation and the mean of both categories has to be calculated.
 To calculate the standard deviation the square root of the variance is calculated.
 This yields an uncorrected standard deviation as indicated in this formula.
-The script below adds the uncorrected standard deviation of both categories to the MoleculeArchive as a new parameter.
+The script below adds the uncorrected standard deviation of both categories to the Molecule Archive as a new parameter.

 <img src='{{site.baseurl}}/tutorials/img/advanced-groovy/img2.png' width='250' />